gabriela-framework/gabriela/docs/README.md

 Another aspect of Gabriela is the event system.
 Gabriela implements the Mediator pattern as an event system with which you can transfer the logic of communicating with different components in one place.

-If you find this concepts interesting, read on.
+If you find these concepts interesting, read on.
 It is going to get a lot more interesting.

 <br/><br/>